waletayo/response/README.md

 ```
 ## To log an error or success message ("tag",value)
 ```
-response.log("this is an error", payemnterror);
+response.log("this is an error: ", payemnterror);
-response.log("payment successful", payemntsuccessful);
+response.log("payment successful: ", payemntsuccessful);

     -------------------------------------------------------------------------------
-          this is an error, paymenterror
+          this is an error: paymenterror
     -------------------------------------------------------------------------------

     -------------------------------------------------------------------------------
-          payment successful, payemntsuccessful
+          payment successful: payemntsuccessful
     -------------------------------------------------------------------------------

 ```